PipedreamHQ/pipedream/components/slack/sources/new-interaction-event-received/README.md

 If you pass `button_click` as a required `action_id` to this source, then only interactivity events with the `action_id` of `"button_click"` will trigger this source.

-# Troubleshooting
+## Troubleshooting

-## I’m clicking buttons, but no events are being received
+### I’m clicking buttons, but no events are being received

 Follow these steps to make sure your source is configured correctly:

 1. Make sure that your `action_id` or ****************channels**************** filters apply to that message, remove the filters to make sure that’s not the case.

 1. Make sure that the message comes from the same Slack account that this source is configured with.

+1. Make sure that the message was sent via Pipedream action (e.g. [Slack - Send Block Kit Message](https://pipedream.com/apps/slack/actions/send-block-kit-message) Action) or via API call from the Pipedream app.